CasperVM/360-w-raw-gadget/README.md

 The reason for this is that functionfs/gadgetfs only allows for well-defined USB classes/well-formed descriptors.
 After the interface descriptor, windows presumably expects a vendor-specific descriptor, which is not supported by functionfs.

-Thus, we'll try to use
+Thus, we'll try to use raw-gadget + c at least for emulating the controller.

+(First project using C, so don't judge too hard)

 # Sources